mwakidenis/sautify/README.md

 - You’re in control: Play what you want—single tracks, albums, or playlists—with a smart queue that just makes sense.
 - Looks as good as it sounds: A dynamic player with backgrounds that match your album art.
 - Light and reliable: Small footprint, responsive UI, and smooth playback.
+- Privacy focused: No accounts, no tracking, just pure listening.
+- Offline mode: Download your favorite tracks and listen without internet connection.
+- No tracking ads: Enjoy uninterrupted music without intrusive advertisements.
+- No streaming limits: Listen to as much music as you want without restrictions.
+- No strings attached: Completely free to use, no tracking, with no hidden fees or subscriptions.

 ## What you can do